 About Colon Cancer

-Colon cancer affects over 145,000 Americans annually, almost 50,000 of whom will die from the disease.
+Colon cancer affects over 145,000 Americans annually, and over 50,000 of whom will die from the disease.

 However, when colon cancer is detected early it is often curable, and removing precancerous polyps can prevent the disease entirely.